 In general if you have a small amount of data in your table or the query plan is very simple then it’s probably better to use table variables as there is no extra overhead in creating the statistics.
 If you have a fair bit of data or your query is selective enough for the optimiser to benefit from using an index then temporary tables are probably better.

 Common tables expressions (CTE) are pretty simple to understand but there is a recursive version that is a little more complicated.
 They are good if you’ve got hierarchical data stored in a self-referencing table.
-For example, you may have an EmployeeId column and a ManagerId column in the same table.
+The example that is usually used to explain recursive CTEs is an employee to manger hierarchy.
+You may have an EmployeeId column and a ManagerId column in the same table.
 The ManagerId value of a single row references an EmployeeId in another row.
 You may have a management hierarchy consisting of many levels.
 Recursive CTEs are a good way to get this hierarchical data out in one query and it doesn’t care how many levels there are in the hierarchy.
-There is a maximum recursion level vaue that you can set that stops your recursive CTEs from entering an infinite loop and I’ll show you this later along with an example of a more complicated CTE.
+There is a maximum recursion level value that you can set that stops your recursive CTEs from entering an infinite loop and I’ll show you this later along with an example of a more complicated CTE.
 Firstly, here’s a very basic example which shows the structure of a recursive CTE.

 This is from a comment by elvedrano on the following link: http://technet.microsoft.com/en-us/library/ms186243(v=sql.105).aspx